tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 [...] <mark>This introduction implies that their prey chooses *them*,</mark> not the other way around. <mark>If one assumes that their typical victim is someone like Frank,</mark> <mark>then it becomes apparent that their "talents" are actively sought out by hedonists who are looking for new experiences.
 When they encounter an innocent the Cenobites, unlike</mark> other slashers, <mark>can be reasoned with.
 Their appearance may mark them as outsiders, but they pose no serious threat to "normal people" who wish to remain "normal".</mark>

 Just like any good master or dom, they don't want you if you don't want them. <mark>If the Cenobites are not truly the monster, then what is?
 It would appear that the film's *real* monster queer is Frank, the undead beast the Cenobites unwittingly leave behind.
 He is the one that truly threatens normality</mark>.
-When he returns to Earth to resurrect his long abandoned flesh, he intends to kill innocent people to make it happen.

 </james>
 <from {% include citation for=page.cite.plagiarized.colon_arason at="¶ 7" %}>